TusharUpadhyay1441/grafana-monitoring-dashboard/README.md

 # Grafana Monitoring & Alerting Setup 📊

 ## Overview
-This project demonstrates setting up **Grafana dashboards** and **alerting rules** for system monitoring.
+This project demonstrates that how i setup the  **Grafana dashboards** and **alerting rules** for system monitoring.
-It showcases how observability can be implemented to visualize key metrics and trigger alerts on defined thresholds.
+It showcases that how observability can be implemented to visualize key metrics and trigger alerts on defined thresholds.

 ## Features
 - 📈 Grafana Dashboard for real-time metrics